Nursing Schools in Colorado: Campus & Online Programs (2026)

-Compare 25 accredited nursing schools in Colorado.
-See NCLEX pass rates, acceptance rates, and available programs — all in one place.
+Compare 10 campus-based nursing schools in Colorado — plus accredited online programs open to Colorado residents.
+NCLEX pass rates, acceptance rates, and accreditation in one place.

 Find Your Nursing Program in Colorado